 Be Sure You Find the Most Convenient Method of Transport

 There are many fantastic things about this metropolis, but truth be told, public transport may not be one of them.
-Namely, there is a well-developed network of buses, trains, light rail, and even ferries, all serving the area and connecting the Central Business District with the surrounding neighborhoods and suburbs.
-However, public transport is not that reliable, so even though in theory, there are various lines that can get you from point A to point B, it can easily happen that a bus is late, or a train breaks down.
+There is a well-developed network of buses, trains, light rail, and even ferries, all serving the area and connecting the Central Business District with the surrounding neighborhoods and suburbs.
+However, public transport is not that reliable, so even though in theory, various lines can get you from point A to point B, it can easily happen that a bus is late, or a train breaks down.

 The more reliable option is to go for a taxi or Uber.
 If you’re not that thrilled about spending money on these every day, you should think about overseas vehicle shipping, as it will be much more convenient to use your own car to get around the city.
-Now, regardless of the method of transport you eventually choose, do keep in mind that one thing remains the same – congested traffic.
+Regardless of the method of transport you eventually choose, keep in mind that one thing remains the same – congested traffic.

 The main problem with getting around the Harbour City is that, wherever you head, you are likely to get stuck in traffic at some point of your route.
 The rush hours are the worst part of the day to find yourself in traffic.
 An excellent way to avoid the stress caused by congested traffic is to go by bicycle.
 Cycling is encouraged here, so you might as well join an increasing number of Sydneysiders who choose this healthier and less stressful mode of transport.

 You Can Rely on High-Quality Healthcare

 One of the major reasons why people from all around the world decide to relocate to the Land Down Under is the world-class healthcare system.
 With top-notch healthcare, you’ve got no reason to worry about a thing when you relocate to Harbour City.